cert-manager/website/content/docs/installation/helm.md

 This is a [known issue](https://github.com/helm/helm/issues/5358) with helm and subcharts, that you can't specify the namespace for the subchart and is being solved by most public charts by allowing users to set the namespace via the values file, but needs to be a capability added to the chart by the maintainers.

-This capability is now available in the cert-manager chart and can be set either in the values file or via the `--set` switch
+This capability is now available in the cert-manager chart and can be set either in the values file or via the `--set` switch.

 #### Example usage
-Below is an example Chart.yaml with cert-manager as a subchart
+Below is an example `Chart.yaml` with cert-manager as a subchart
 ```yaml
 apiVersion: v2
 name: example_chart